interactive

 Windows: 98-ME-NT-2000-XP, Pentium III 800 MHz, 128 MB RAM, 800 x 600 display, millions of colors, 32 MB VRAM, DirecX 5.2, 8x CD-ROM drive, DirectSound compatible card, speakers.

-colori features an interactive 3D world the user can explore.
+colori features an interactive 3D environment the user can explore.
 The work was conceived just after oggetti.

 The world of colori is made of seven objects and seven sounds.
 Each sound is related to one object: as the user moves around, the sound changes accordingly, including stereo panning (Macintosh version only).